AnthonySteven/github-usaurus/docs/how-to-deploy-docusaurus-website-to-github-pages.md

 # Introduction

-This process enables you to integrate Docusaurus with GitHub for simple tasks such as content publication.
-After you complete this task, you will be able to:
+This document describes how to integrate Docusaurus with GitHub to publish simple websites with version control.
+By following these instructions, you will be able to:

 - Create an instance of a Docusaurus website on your computer.
 - Create a new GitHub repository (repo) for hosting the Docusaurus web site online.